dwalraven21/enchanted-forest/README.md

 ## Stretch Goals

+1. A player can set the number of cards they want to play to.
-1. A player can choose to play 1 player or 2 player mode.
+2. A player can choose to play 1 player or 2 player mode.
-2. A player can choose to play against a computer on beginner, intermediate, or expert mode:
+3. A player can choose to play against a computer on beginner, intermediate, or expert mode:
 	* Beginner mode would mean the computer picks cards at random.
 	* Intermediate mode would mean the computer remembers if it has seen a card before and will pick the correct card 50% of the time.
 	* Expert mode would mean that if the computer has seen the card before, it will choose the correct card 100% of the time.
-3. A player can play against a friend who is also registered on the site.
+4. A player can play against a friend who is also registered on the site.
 The player 2 will become the friend's name and their score will also be recorded.
-4. An admin sign in will allow me to delete, update and add cards from the front end.
+5. An admin sign in will allow me to delete, update and add cards from the front end.